-Since the end of the second quarter through August 25, 2021, we had purchased and deployed approximately 1,000 M30 Whatsminers and entered into an agreement to purchase an additional 1.500 S19j Pro Bitmain Antminers.
-The aggregate amount of these additional purchases was approximately \$13.3 million.
+Since the end of the second quarter through September 15, 2021, we had purchased and deployed approximately 1,000 M30 Whatsminers and ordered an additional 11,500 S19j Pro Bitmain Antminers.
+The aggregate amount of these additional purchases was approximately \$73.0 million.